 It was the MBTA's goal to increase fares in a mostly uniform fashion across fare categories while respecting the 7 percent fare increase limit.
 When a fare would exceed the limit, the MBTA chose the next smallest fare using the following rounding methodology.
 Pass prices were generally rounded to the nearest dollar.
 Fares on the commuter rail and boats were generally rounded to the nearest quarter.
 Fares on buses and rapid transit were rounded to the nearest nickel.
 In some cases, the MBTA chose to depart from a uniform fare increase.
-These anomalies were allowed to prepare for future changes to the way people pay for their trips and to simplify and standardize the existing fare structure.
+These anomalies were allowed to prepare for future changes to the way people pay for their trips, to simplify and standardize the existing fare structure, and to address concerns from the public about the impacts of the initially proposed fares.